hedyhli/outline.nvim/README.md

 ## Prerequisites

 - Neovim 0.7+
-  - To use modifiers on [commands](#commands), Neovim 0.8 is required.
+  - Note that it is recommended to use Neovim 0.8+ for all the features and fixes.
-    Everything else works with Neovim 0.7.
+    See details [here](#neovim-07).
+Everything else works as normal in Neovim 0.7.
 - To use outline.nvim with LSP, a properly configured LSP client is required.

 <!-- panvimdoc-ignore-start -->